-- 8-12 hrs/yr - 2-3 weeding sessions and one late winter/early spring debris clean-up. - · Disposal of trash and organic debris: Compost site, personal yard waste/trash collection, or through partnership with a city or school. - Observe the garden and report issues to VLAMWO.
+- 8-12 hrs/yr, 1 year commitment - Minimum 2-3 weeding sessions and one late winter or early spring debris clean-up. - Disposal of trash and organic debris: Compost site, personal yard waste/trash collection, or a partnership with a city or school. - Report results and hours worked.
+Report other issues beyond your ability to VLAWMO. - Take photos of your progress and of people working in the garden (posed face shots - no backsides and bend-over shots please).